MinutesToMidnight/Bank-Marketing-ML/README.md

 Visualizer contains two functions for visualizing. get_graphs() function realizes the choice of the graphs to be used.

 main contains the example of using the above-mentioned modules, using the csv-file for an instance

+How to use the modules:
+1)Create files .py and copy the code from each module 2)Import classes from modules into your project Defining the data type of the columns and passing keywords to transform binary data into binary form(0/1) (for DataLoader preprocessing), splitting data are on the user.